 •Bucket of hot water

 1. Put on the gloves: Garbage cans are full of nasty and sometimes dangerous bacteria.
 Wear the gloves!

 3. Empty the can: and remove as much gunk as possible using the rags or paper towels.

 4. Hose it out to remove the first layer of grime.
 Then, using the long-handled brush (or a toilet brush used specifically for cleaning garbage cans), scrub the bottom and sides.
 Rinse and repeat until you’ve removed the food stains and spills.

 5. Add hot water to the bottom of the can and pour in 2 cups white vinegar.
 Using the long-handled brush again, swirl the vinegar solution around the interior of the can, wetting down every surface.
 Allow this to sit 20-30 minutes for disinfection.

 7. Rinse and air dry in the sun which will also help kill any remaining germs or bacteria.

-Remember, plastic trash cans are porous and will hold on to germs as well as odors more than metal cans.
-Regardless of what yours is made from, it needs cleaning at least once a month.
+Remember, plastic trash cans are porous and will hold on to germs and odors more than metal cans.
 Adding a layer of used newspapers and a sprinkling of baking soda will help control spills and odors between cleanings, and will make it far easier to remove messes in the future.